neil-rubens/aws-lambda-scala-api-gateway/README.md

 ## Enable CORS for a Method in API Gateway

 You'll probably need to allow cross-domain call; to do that please follow: http://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-cors.html

+### OLD

 NOTE: the documentation is a little confusing; see this post (by Stefano@AWS) for clarifications: https://forums.aws.amazon.com/thread.jspa?messageID=644489&

+Nice Folks at AWS have listened; and now there is a button that does all of the steps necessary to enable CORS.

 # Give Lambda Permissions to AWS Resources